Maximum residue levels for 1,4-dimethylnaphthalene

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU discusses reducing MRLs for 1,4-dimethylnaphthalene on all plant products except potatoes
+EU reduces MRLs for 1,4-dimethylnaphthalene on all plant products except potatoes

-Draft Commission Regulation as regards maximum residue levels for 1,4-dimethylnaphthalene, chlormequat, metribuzin, metribuzin-desamino-diketo (metribuzin-DADK), terbuthylazine and triclopyr in or on certain products.
+Commission Regulation (EU) 2026/1314 as regards maximum residue levels for 1,4-dimethylnaphthalene, chlormequat, metribuzin, metribuzin-desamino-diketo (metribuzin-DADK), terbuthylazine and triclopyr in or on certain products

 What is changing and why?

-The European Union (EU) proposes to reduce the maximum residue levels (MRLs) for 1,4-dimethylnaphthalene on all products of plant origin, except for potatoes, from 0.05 to 0.03 mg/kg (Table 1).
+The European Union (EU) has reduced the maximum residue levels (MRLs) for 1,4-dimethylnaphthalene on all products of plant origin, except for potatoes, from 0.05 to 0.03 mg/kg.

-Recent monitoring data show that residues of this substance can occur naturally in foods of plant origin.
-Therefore, MRLs are set temporarily above the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
+Residues of this substance can occur naturally in foods of plant origin.
+Therefore the MRLs are set temporarily above the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).

 Actions